danhzzz1/PA2sol/README.md

 This Programming Assignment (PA) must be completed 100% independently!
 You may only discuss the PA with the Tutors, TAs, and Instructors.
 You are free to use resources from the internet, but you are not allowed to blatantly copy-and-paste code.
 If you ever find yourself highlighting a code snippet, copying, and pasting into your PA, you are likely violating the Academic Integrity Policy.
 If you have any concerns or doubts regarding what you are about to do, *please* be sure to post on Piazza first to ask us if it is okay.

 ## Grading (100 points total)
+* **Part 0: Weekly Reflection Survey**
+    * 5 points for submitting the weekly reflection survey (extra credit)
+    * 0 points for not submitting the weekly reflection survey
 * **Part 1: Tree Balance**
     * 5 points for a correct ``1a.txt`` (0 points for incorrect)
     * 5 points for a correct ``1b.txt`` (0 points for incorrect)